-3 i) that the dates and duration given in noting above for WRC-12, for which the agenda has been established and approved, must not be modified;
+3 i) that the dates and duration given in noting above for WRC-15, for which the agenda has been established and approved, must not be modified;

-ii) that the conferences and assemblies mentioned in resolves 1 should be held within the periods indicated there, that the precise dates and places, where not already decided, will be set by the ITU Council after consultation of the Member States, leaving sufficient time between the various conferences, and that the precise duration shall be decided by the Council after their agendas have been established.
+ii) that the conferences and assemblies mentioned in resolves 1 should be held within the periods indicated there, that the precise dates and places will be set by the ITU Council, taking into consideration Resolution 153 (Rev. Busan, 2014), after consultation of the Member States, and that the precise duration shall be decided by the Council after their agendas have been established.

 ************